SoonerRobotics/selfdrive_software_2025/README.md

 ## Installation

-If you are installing ROS2 Jazzy for the first time, ensure you are on Ubuntu 24.04 and run the followind command.
+If you are installing ROS2 Jazzy for the first time, ensure you are on Ubuntu 24.04 and run the following command.
 ```
 wget https://files.dylanzeml.in/ros/jazzy/install.sh
 chmod +x install.sh